-During World Green Building Week in September, institutions across Australia will open their ‘virtual’ doors for Green Campus Day.
-ACTS celebrates this day by providing the opportunity for members to showcase the buildings and other innovative features that make their campuses sustainable, through online and on-site events and content can be freely accessed by staff, students, industry representatives and the wider community.
+During World Green Building Week in September, ACTS celebrates Green Campus Day by supporting members to showcase the buildings and other innovative features that make their campuses sustainable.
+A range of online and on-site events can be freely accessed by staff, students, industry representatives and the wider community.

 Duration: 1 hour